shalevdavid/SpatialOrderSFM/README.md

 # SpatialOrderSFM
-Estimation for Number of Correct Matches using Spatial Order - C++ Implementation and reference for Colmap SFM
+Estimation for Number of Correct Matches using Spatial Order - C++ Implementation and integration into Colmap SFM Open-Source